cenkingunlugu/tronalddump/README.md

 ## Development server (universal)

-Run `build:ssr` for a universal server.
+Run `npm run build:ssr` to build the app for universal.
+For a universal server run `npm run serve:ssr` after building for ssr.
 Navigate to `http://localhost:4000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding